 To become a fashion merchandiser, a bachelor degree in the field is usually required for entry level work.
 LIM offers undergraduate degrees in fashion merchandising as well as associate's degree, and a master's degree for those looking to become a fashion merchandiser..
 In most cases, hands-on experience or internships are key since real-world experience makes for a more attractive candidate.
 All courses at LIM College include a mix of in-class studies and hands-on training to equip you with the experience and skills needed to become a fashion merchandiser.

 Are You a Good Fit?
 Fashion Merchandising Skills and Qualities

 As mentioned, fashion merchandising requires both fashion sense and business acumen.
-Fashion merchandisers will be challenged to use their knowledge of fashion trends to come to hard numbers that will determine the success of retail stores, so candidates for this career should be prepared to use both quantitative and qualitative skills.
-Good fashion merchandisers are creative, up for a challenge, and unafraid to work in a fast paced-environment.
+Fashion merchandisers will be challenged to use their knowledge of emerging fashion trends and data to determine the success of retail stores, so candidates for this career should be prepared to use both quantitative and qualitative skills.
+Good fashion merchandisers are creative, up for a challenge, and willing to work in a fast-paced-environment.
 As we say at LIM College, this career is where business meets fashion.
 If you have a passion for fashion and an appetite for business, fashion merchandising could be your dream job.

 Sample Coursework for Fashion Merchandising

 Here are a few of the courses that are part of a Fashion Merchandising degree at LIM College

 - Buying & Merchandise Math

 - Fashion Forecasting

 - Fashion Branding & Promotion